hibernate/hibernate-search-6-poc/README.md

 In short, you are welcome to try this library if you are curious, but you should absolutely not expect to use it in a real-life project.

+Documentation is still in its early stages, but a technical documentation of the internal architecture can be generated through the following command, executed from the root of your cloned repository: `mvn clean install -pl documentation`.
+The documentation will be available as a HTML file at `documentation/target/asciidoctor/en-US/html_single/index.html`.